basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 from X transfer the appropriate set of keys.
 When a node is removed from the system, the reallocation of keys happens in a reverse process.

->Riak does not randomly assign vnodes, but rather, iterates through the list of partitions, assigning them to nodes in a round-robin style.
+>Riak KV does not randomly assign vnodes, but rather, iterates through the list of partitions, assigning them to nodes in a round-robin style.

 Operational experience has shown that this approach distributes the load of key distribution uniformly across the storage nodes, which is important to meet the latency requirements and to ensure fast